 Chamomile is one of the most ancient medicinal herbs known to mankind.
 Chamomile history begins in ancient Egypt, where it was first mentioned as a cure for fever, often called the “ague”.
 The crushed flowers were also rubbed on the skin as a cosmetic.
-The Egyptians used its essence as the main ingredient in embalming oil for preserving deceased pharaohs (8).
+The people of Kemet (Ancient Egypt) used its essence as the main ingredient in embalming oil for preserving deceased pharaohs (8).

 There are a wide variety of chamomile botanicals out there, but the species we are looking for are Matricaria recutita and Chamaemelum nobile.